Budgetperson/x86toy86/README.md

 A Clojure library designed to convert from X86 to Y86. right now, all it does is convert the first procedure of the input into a cons tree suitable for pattern matching later

+#notes
+https://github.com/UTTuring/x86-y86-transpiler is probably a better idea, but I'm too lazy to learn how to lex

 ## Usage
 Use the standalone jar in target/transpiler-something-something-stanpshot-standalone.jar